Blotch3D/Blotch3D/README.md

 Q: When I'm inside a sprite, I can't see it.

 A: By default, Blotch3D draws only the outside of a sprite.
-Try doing a
-\"Graphics.GraphicsDevice.RasterizerState =
-RasterizerState.CullClockwise" (or set it to CullNone to see both the inside and outside) in the BlSprite.PreDraw delegate, and set it back to CullCounterClockwise in the BlSprite.DrawCleanup delegate.
+Try putting a \"Graphics.GraphicsDevice.RasterizerState = RasterizerState.CullClockwise" (or set it to CullNone to see both the inside and outside) in the BlSprite.PreDraw delegate, and set it back to CullCounterClockwise in the BlSprite.DrawCleanup delegate.

-Q: I set a sprite's matrix so that one of the dimensions has a scale of zero, but then the sprite becomes black.
+Q: I set a sprite's matrix so that one of the dimensions has a scale of zero, but then the sprite, or parts of it, become black.

 A: A sprite's matrix also affects its normals.
 By setting a dimension's scale to zero, you may have caused some of the normals to be zero'd-out as well.
+Try setting the scale to a very small number, rather than zero.

 Q: When I am zoomed-in a large amount, sprite and camera movement jumps as the sprite or camera move.